Explore health content from A to Z.

 Beta-blockers, which lower blood pressure and slow heart rate by altering hormones (body chemicals) that can damage the heart.
 Beta-blockers can also improve the heart’s pumping action over time.

 The outcome for a child with CHF depends on many factors, including the underlying heart problem.
-The cardiologist will discuss your child’s condition, treatment options, and outcome with you.
+The cardiologist will discuss your child’s condition, treatment options, and potential outcomes with you.

 Copyright © 2014 Baylor Health Care System All Rights Reserved. |